SourceDiver42/plyoung.github.io/pages/blox/blox-databinding.md

 ### Common/Blox Variable

-`Result: Depends on Variable Type`
+`Result: Depends on Variable's Value Type`

 Return the value of a Global, Object, or [Blox Variable](blox-variables).